-Do not operate the server for long periods with the access panel open or removed.
+CAUTION: Do not operate the server for long periods with the access panel open or removed.
 Operating the server in this manner results in improper airflow and improper cooling that can lead to thermal damage.

-For optimum cooling, install fans in all primary fan locations.
+IMPORTANT: For optimum cooling, install fans in all primary fan locations.

+- 1. Power down the server.

 - 2. Do one of the following:

 - Disconnect each power cord from the power source.

-- Disconnect each power cord from the server.
+- · Disconnect each power cord from the server.

 - 3. Do one of the following:

-- Extend the server from the rack.
+- · Extend the server from the rack.

 - Remove the server from the rack.

 - 4. Remove the access panel.

 - 5. Remove the air baffle.

 - 6. Remove the fan cage.